Monroe High School (Monroe, Ohio): Performing Arts

 Students can participate in marching band, symphonic band, and classical band.
 The band is run by Luke Brinkman and Cinda Pelfrey.

 Students can also participate in vocal music programs led by Brandon Langjahr and Cinda Pelfrey.

 The Monroe Senior High School drama department has two performances per year.
-In November 2023, Thespian Troupe 1709 will perform Puffs (One Act for Young Wizards).
+In November 2023, Thespian Troupe 1709 performed Puffs (One Act for Young Wizards).
 The performances are held at Monroe Senior High School Auditorium with a seating capacity of 500.
+The drama department has also participated in the Miami Valley High School Theater Awards since 2022, and have won several awards.